AMENDED AND RESTATED BYLAWS OF THE ARLINGTON PLAYERS

-Section 1.
-ANNUAL DUES.
-The Board of Directors may determine from time to time the amount of initiation fee, if any, and annual dues payable to the corporation by members of each class.
+The Board of Directors may determine from time to time the amount of initiation fee, if any, and annual dues payable to the corporation by members of each classification.

-Section 3.
-DEFAULT AND TERMINATION OF MEMBERSHIP.
-When any member of any class shall be in default in the payment of dues for a period of three months from the beginning of the fiscal year or period of which such dues become payable, his/her membership may thereon be terminated or suspended by the Board of Directors in the manner provided in Article II of these by-laws.
+When any member of any classification shall be in default in the payment of dues for a period of three months from the beginning of the fiscal year or period of which such dues become payable, the membership may thereon be terminated or suspended by the Board of Directors in the manner provided in Article II of these Bylaws.

-Section 4.
-ANNUAL DUES - OTHER CLASSES.
-At such time or times as other classes of Regular memberships are created as provided for in Article III of these by-laws, annual dues shall also be considered.
+At such time or times as other classifications of Regular memberships are created as provided for in Article III of these Bylaws, annual dues shall also be considered.